paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 Subsec. (c).
 Pub.
 L. 88–489, § 6, designated existing provisions as par.
 (4), inserted “by lease” wherever appearing and “special nuclear material will be distributed by grant and for the determination of whether”, and added pars.
 (1) to (3).

 Subsec. (d).
 Pub.
 L. 88–489, § 7, inserted “by lease” in introductory provisions, and in ch.
-(5) substituted “equivalent to the sale price for similar special nuclear material established by the Commission in accordance with subsection (c)(2) of this section, and the Commission may make such a charge with respect to such material consumed in a facility licensed pursuant to [section 2134 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2134)” for “based on the cost to the Commission, as estimated by the Commission, or the average fair price paid for the production of such special nuclear material as determined by [section 2076 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2076), whichever is lower”.
+(5) substituted “equivalent to the sale price for similar special nuclear material established by the Commission in accordance with subsection (c)(2), and the Commission may make such a charge with respect to such material consumed in a facility licensed pursuant to [section 2134 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2134)” for “based on the cost to the Commission, as estimated by the Commission, or the average fair price paid for the production of such special nuclear material as determined by [section 2076 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2076), whichever is lower”.

 Subsec. (e)(1).
 Pub.
 L. 88–489, § 8, struck out par.
 (1) which provided that title to all special nuclear material shall at all times be in the United States.